nameone/blog.synereo.com/README.md

 ## Post

 Posts are markdown files that are located in the `_posts` directory.
-Create new a new post by editing:
+You can now create a new post by editing:

 ```bash
 $ touch _posts/2015-01-23-this-is-a-post.md